-Homelessness is often a cross-jurisdictional issue, as represented by individuals reporting sleeping in multiple jurisdictions within the year.
-To address this issue throughout the region, Program 4.1.10 has been included to coordinate with all other Solano County jurisdictions to increase the availability of emergency shelters, transitional housing, and homelessness service generally as well as develop targeted assistance and outreach for overrepresented populations.
+As the size of the homeless population is very small in Dixon, there are no established encampments or other concentrations of this population.
+However, the Police Department reports that if homeless person are discovered, they are typically found near off ramps of I-80, along landscaped trails, or, more infrequently, in vehicles parked in underutilized parking lots.
+To address this issue locally and throughout the region, Program 4.1.5 has been included to coordinate with all other Solano County jurisdictions to increase the availability of emergency shelters, transitional housing, and homelessness service generally as well as develop targeted assistance and outreach for overrepresented populations.